How to craft a newsletter to build your brand

 Set a clearly defined goal.
 Before starting to build your mailing list and sending out a newsletter, you need to determine what your specific goal is, other than merely securing opens or clicks.
 This may be generating leads or sales, or directing traffic to your website/other online content – whatever it may be, make this clear before commencing.

-Engage not broadcast.
+Engage don’t broadcast.
 You need to really connect with your audience, not just feed them information in a dull, generic way.
-It may seem time-consuming, but carefully plan out your content, which may be a combination of images, graphics, news, offers, competitions or social media activity – think about how you are displaying the information just as much as the words used.
+It may seem time-consuming, but carefully plan out your content, which may be a combination of images, graphics, news, offers, competitions, or social media activity – think about how you are displaying the information just as much as the words used.

-Think about design.
-The look and feel of your newsletter should reflect your brand – colours, lettering, tone and layout.
+Consider design.
+The look and feel of your newsletter should reflect your brand – colours, lettering, tone, and layout.
 You will have no doubt worked hard to establish and create your brand, so this should be reflected in everything that your audience will read.